ivandimitrovkyulev/HopBridge/README.md

 ## Running the script
 <br/>

-To screen the hop-bridge website:
+To screen the hop-bridge website for arbitrage:
 ```
 var="$(cat input.json)"
 python3 main.py "$var"